 A New York fertility doctor claims a protege poached his clients by opening a competing clinic.

-John Zhang, once labeled a “fertility rebel” for creating an embryo with DNA from three parents, says former employee Dr. Mingxue Yang has been acting like a rotten egg, according to a Manhattan Supreme Court lawsuit.
+John Zhang, once labelled a “fertility rebel” for creating an embryo with DNA from three parents, says former employee Dr. Mingxue Yang has been acting like a rotten egg, according to a Manhattan Supreme Court lawsuit.